This article is your resource for starting and growing an online business.

 As we covered in the previous section, personal brands often offer more than just one way for the owner of the business to make money.
 Some customers want to learn from them.
 Some people want to hire them.
 Some people just want to buy their products.
-Each one of these paths is a different business model—and potential income stream.
+Each one of these paths is a different online business ideas to tap into—and potential income stream.

 There are many ways to define a personal brand.
 But we don’t have to complicate anything.
 Just ask yourself: Are you creating content and products that people are excited to consume every time?
 Here are some action steps for developing a personal brand:

 According to accountants, one of the biggest things new business owners overlook their first year in business is taxes.
 When you’re used to an employer withholding tax on your behalf, it’s easy to forget to set them aside for yourself when you become self-employed.

 At the end of a successful first year in business, the government will want to share in your success—by handing you a tax bill.

 But don’t fret.
 The key here is preparation.
 Speak with a tax professional in your country to learn the best practices for staying ahead of the tax season.
 A short consultation can go a long way.

 One of the popular question people have with how to start an online business is all about incorprating a business identity and dealing with legal issues.
 I've left this out intentionally till the end because it varies for different countries and regions.